Free vet clinic helps those facing homelessness

 WICHITA, Kan.
 (KSNW) — On Saturday, the Wichita Street Dog Coalition held its first-ever free veterinary clinic to help people facing or at risk of homelessness.

-Dr. Herd said it’s not just for the health of cats and dogs.

-“It’s helping human health because we vaccinate for things like rabies and that is a fatal disease so it can easily spread to people.
-It is a one health sort of approach so we are helping the human side of health by helping the dog side,” said DMV and Wichita Street Dog Coalition Team Lead, Dr. Lauren Herd.
+“It’s helping human health because we vaccinate for things like rabies, and that is a fatal disease, so it can easily spread to people.
+It is a one health sort of approach, so we are helping the human side of health by helping the dog side,” said Dr. Lauren Herd, DMV and Wichita Street Dog Coalition team lead.

 The Wichita Animal Action League also helped out.